White Velvet Cutouts

 - 3-1/2 cups confectioners' sugar

 - 4 to 5 tablespoons 2% milk

 - Food coloring, optional

 - In a large bowl, cream butter, cream cheese and sugar until light and fluffy.
 Beat in egg yolks and vanilla.
 Gradually beat flour into creamed mixture.
 Divide dough in half.
-Shape each into a disk; wrap in plastic.
-Refrigerate 2 hours or until firm enough to roll.
+Shape each into a disk; wrap and refrigerate 2 hours or until firm enough to roll.

 - Preheat oven to 350°.
 On a lightly floured surface, roll each portion of dough to 1/4-in. thickness.
 Cut with floured 3-in. cookie cutters.
 Place 1 in. apart on greased baking sheets.
 Bake 10-12 minutes or until set (do not brown).
 Cool on pans 5 minutes.
 Remove to wire racks to cool completely.

 - For frosting, in a bowl, beat butter, shortening and vanilla until blended.
 Beat in confectioners’ sugar and enough milk to reach spreading consistency; beat 3 minutes or until light and fluffy.
 If desired, beat in food coloring.
 Frost cookies.
 (Keep frosting covered with a damp towel to prevent it from drying out.)